promiscuous-io/promiscuous/README.md

 Promiscuous tries to reconnect every 2 seconds when the connection to RabbitMQ or Redis has been lost.
 During this time, the publisher cannot perform any write queries.
-To take a publisher instance out of the load balancer, Promiscuous provides a health checker. `Promiscuous.healthly?` returns true when the system is able to publish or subscribe to message.
+To take a publisher instance out of the load balancer, Promiscuous provides a health checker. `Promiscuous.healthy?` returns true when the system is able to publish or subscribe to messages.

 On the subscriber side, when a message cannot be processed due to a raised exception, for example because of a database failure, the message